 But is this true?
 Recent studies have been trying to answer the question.

-Their findings show that diet soda not only can lead to weight gain but also may harm your health.
+The findings show that diet soda not only leads to weight gain but also could harm your health.

-In the study, a group of French researchers examined the risk factors for type 2 diabetes.
+In the study, French researchers examined the risk factors for type 2 diabetes.

 They found that that sugar substitutes that used in diet soda should be treated with the utmost caution.